-Intrigued, Brian decided he wanted in and went into his eCommerce brand from the very beginning with a business mindset and focus on fast growth.
-Brian’s process was deliberate and he intentionally began scouting for a solid market with good growth projections.
+Intrigued, Bryan decided he wanted in and went into his eCommerce brand from the very beginning with a business mindset and focus on fast growth.
+Bryan’s process was deliberate and he intentionally began scouting for a solid market with good growth projections.
 He quickly identified the trend of athleisure wear and got to work creating a brand and doing the appropriate research for a launch.

 From Project Pitch to Business

-Brian’s potential client owned a branded clothing company for colleges and was looking for ideas about how to increase business.
-Brian and his team pitched the idea of a subscription box full of college branded gear.
-The idea was turned down by the more traditional client, but Brian couldn’t let it go and kept it in his back pocket to wait for a more opportune moment.
+Bryan’s potential client owned a branded clothing company for colleges and was looking for ideas about how to increase business.
+Bryan and his team pitched the idea of a subscription box full of college branded gear.
+The idea was turned down by the more traditional client, but Bryan couldn’t let it go and kept it in his back pocket to wait for a more opportune moment.

 Finding Balance—Not Perfection